010-010/bananian/README.md

  - `gconfig` (gtk-based, X11 front-end)

 ##### Running system setup in QEMU
-**QEMU mode is currently expermiental.
+**QEMU mode is deprecated.
 It does not emulate the device or the Bananian system.
-You probably don't need to use it, this section is included just for reference.**
+The bootstrap process is now run on first boot from the initramfs.
+You probably don't need to use this mode, this section is included just for reference.**
 QEMU mode runs `debootstrap --second-stage` and various other setup commands in the qemu-user emulator.
 The package qemu-user-static is required for this mode.